COVID-19 Resource Center

 What Can I Expect?

-No longer considered an experimental procedure as of 2013, egg freezing continues to evolve.
-Yet, it remains a low-risk procedure and takes roughly two weeks to complete.
+Egg freezing continues to evolve, yet it remains a low-risk procedure and takes roughly two weeks to complete.
 After consulting with your physician, you’ll take hormone medications that encourage your eggs to grow.
 The eggs are later retrieved in a quick office procedure and are immediately frozen.
 When you are ready to use your eggs, they will be carefully thawed and fertilized in an attempt to create embryos.
 If fertilization is successful, one or more embryos will be transferred back into the woman’s body.